 In customer experience, conversation intelligence is used to gain visibility into the entire end-to-end buying journey, spanning both digital clicks and human-to-human conversations.
 This illuminates areas of friction in the buying process, empowers CX teams with revenue-focused insights to drive top-line growth, and helps brands develop a deeper relationship with customers.

-Sales teams can also use conversation intelligence to get real-time conversational insight into which agents are performing best, versus those that could benefit from feedback and coaching.
+Contact Center teams can also use conversation intelligence to get real-time conversational insight into which agents are performing best, versus those that could benefit from feedback and coaching.
 This helps make the team more effective and productive overall, leading to higher revenue and lower agent turnover.

 The opportunities to use conversation intelligence software extends to nearly all revenue-generating teams at B2C brands, and it shines light on a blind spot in the contact center that has long plagued these teams.
 “There’s still a huge disconnect in most businesses between what marketing knows about customers and the insights generated in the contact center.
 The result is disjointed experiences for customers and missed opportunities for businesses,” said Nicole France, VP and Principal Analyst at Constellation Research.
 “The ability to accurately identify customer needs and priorities—from their own words—and apply them across teams presents a huge opportunity.
 Conversation intelligence provides a critical tool to improve customer experience and drive business results.”